Chapel Hill, NC

 Academic background: Journalism/Government, University of Texas; International Relations, University of Oklahoma

 Lindsay Patterson isn’t an accountant; she’s a marketing expert with a deep background in communications and public relations.
-Lindsay, however, supports the field in an important way, serving as an advocate for accountants through her role at AICPA, the profession’s largest member organization.
+Lindsay, however, supports the field in an important way, serving as an advocate for accountants through her role at the Association of International Certified Professional Accountants (AICPA), the profession’s largest member organization.

 Seeking to better understand and “speak the language” of the organization’s membership, Lindsay decided to pursue a Master of Accounting degree online at UNC, which allowed her to balance her studies and a travel-heavy role.
 In the program, Lindsay chose the audit concentration, which gave her a significant depth of knowledge in auditing and accounting standards.